'Legitimacy aspect' of who should rule Afghanistan should not be ignored: Jaishankar | Law-Order

 ''At the end of the day, who governs Afghanistan has a legitimacy aspect of it.
 I think that is something which cannot and should not be ignored,” said Jaishankar, who is in Russia on a three-day visit.

+Taliban’s violent campaign to seize more territory could affect its desire to seek international legitimacy as the world powers will not accept the imposition of a government in Kabul by force, according to experts.

+The Taliban ruled Afghanistan by brute force from 1996 to 2001 when US invasion toppled their government.

-For now more than 30 years, there have been international conferences, there have been groups, there have been formats to discuss how to stabilise and bring about peace in Afghanistan, he said, adding that the reason is because it has proven implications for regional security and regional stability.
+For more than 30 years, there have been international conferences, there have been groups, there have been formats to discuss how to stabilise and bring about peace in Afghanistan, Jaishankar said, adding that the reason is because it has proven implications for regional security and regional stability.

 ''If we have to seek peace within Afghanistan and around, it's important for India and Russia to work together to ensure that much of the progress in economic, social terms are maintained.
 We are committed to an independent, sovereign and democratic Afghanistan,'' he said.